wangzheng422/distribution-rpm/README.md

 # package rpm for dockre distribution

-distribution is a member of cnc, it had rpm long before, but now we can't find the rpm for newest version.
+[distribution](https://github.com/distribution/distribution) is a member of cncf, it had rpm long before, but now we can't find the rpm for newest version.
 So we build a new one for it.

 Note: this is a demo, and only build for openshift 4 / rhcos / coreos